 Many medicines, including medicines used to treat HIV and other infections, can cause a rash.

 Rash is among the most common side effects of HIV medicines.
 HIV medicines in all HIV drug classes can cause a rash.
 (HIV medicines are grouped into drug classes according to how they fight HIV.)

 Rash due to HIV medicines is often not serious and goes away in several days to weeks without treatment.
 Sometimes it may be necessary to switch to another HIV medicine.
 If you are taking HIV medicines, tell your health care provider if you have a rash.
 In rare cases, a rash caused by an HIV medicine can be a sign of a serious, life-threatening condition.

 Rash can be a sign of a serious hypersensitivity reaction.
 A hypersensitivity reaction is an unusual allergic reaction to a medicine.
-In addition to rash, signs of a hypersensitivity reaction can include fever, fatigue, difficulty breathing, and kidney damage.
+In addition to rash, signs of a hypersensitivity reaction can include fever, difficulty breathing or swallowing, dizziness or lightheadedness, and kidney damage.

-Stevens-Johnson syndrome (SJS) is a rare but life-threatening hypersensitivity reaction reported with use of some HIV medicines.
+Stevens-Johnson syndrome (SJS) (also called erythema multiforme major) is a rare but life-threatening hypersensitivity reaction reported with use of some HIV medicines.
 (When SJS affects at least 30% of the total surface area of the skin, the condition is called toxic epidermal necrolysis [TEN].)
 People taking HIV medicines need to know about this condition.
 It rarely occurs, but when it does, it can cause death.